Sam Birtles, Private 6407, 1/8th Battalion, The King’s (Liverpool Regiment)

 In April 1917 Sam’s mother was sent his personal effects, which included: identity disc, letters and cards, photos, birth certificate, 2 new testaments, a watch chain, and a leather cigarette case.

-Sam’s death was reported in the Macclesfield Times on 17 Nov 1916.
+Sam’s death was reported in the Macclesfield Courier on 25 November 1916:

 Private Sam Birtles is buried in Grave Ref.
 IV.
 H. 10. in Vlamertinghe Military Cemetery, Belgium.
 The Commonwealth War Graves Commission holds casualty details for Private Sam Birtles, and he is listed on the Imperial War Museum’s Lives of the First World War website.